 Try not to feel guilty about being out enjoying the sunshine instead of hunched over your textbooks.
 Remember Vitamin D is important for a healthy brain! -- TopUniversities

 8. Snack On "Brain Food"

 Keep away from junk food!
 You may feel like you deserve a treat, or that you don't have time to cook, but what you eat can really have an impact on energy levels and focus.
-Keep your body and brain well-fueled by choosing nutritious foods that have been proven to aid concentration and memory, such as fish, nuts, seeds, yogurt and blueberries.
-The same applies on exam day - eat a good meal before the test, based on foods that will provide a slow release of energy throughout.
+Keep your body and brain well-fueled by choosing nutritious foods that have been proven to aid concentration and memory, such as fish, nuts, seeds, yogurt, and blueberries.
+The same applies to exam day - eat a good meal before the test, based on foods that will provide a slow release of energy throughout.
 Sugar may seem appealing, but it won't help when your energy levels crash an hour or so later. -- TopUniversities

 9. Plan Your Exam Day

-Be sure that you have everything that you need gathered up the night before.
+Be sure that you have everything that you need to be gathered up the night before.
 The testing centers all require that you bring identification and other materials with you on the day of your exam.
 If you don't have everything that is required, you could be going home without testing, and without receiving a refund for your exam fee.